dazdaz/azure-aks/README.md

 ## RBAC
 * https://kubernetes.io/docs/admin/authorization/rbac/
 ```

-* RoleBindings are bounded to a certain namespace
-* ClusterRoleBindings are cluster-global
+* Define a role and assign users and groups to that role.
+* Role (single namespace) and ClusterRole (cluster-wide)
+* RoleBinding (single namespace) and ClusterRoleBinding (cluster-wide)
 * Roles define a list of actions that can be performed over the resources or verbs: GET, WATCH, LIST, CREATE, UPDATE, PATCH, DELETE.
 * Roles are assigned to ServiceAccounts